getporter/porter/docs/content/docs/development/authoring-a-bundle/distribute-bundles.md

 Install Hello World App
 ```

 The latter example ensures immutability for your bundle.
 After you've initially run `porter publish`, your tagged reference, such as `getporter/kubernetes:v0.2.0` can be updated with subsequent `porter publish` commands.
 However, the digested version `getporter/kubernetes@sha256:10a41e6d5af73f2cebe4bf6d368bdf5ccc39e641117051d30f88cf0c69e4e456` will not change.
-If you'd like to publish different version of the bundle, you will need to update minimally the `tag` attribute and optionally the `invocationImage` attribute, before running `porter publish` again.
-(Porter will detect the manifest change and automatically run a new bundle and invocation image build prior to publishing.)
+If you'd like to publish different version of the bundle, you will need to update minimally the `tag` attribute, before running `porter publish` again.
+(Porter will detect the manifest change and automatically run a new bundle and bundle image build prior to publishing.)

 ## Publish Archived Bundles